google/zetasql/docs/debugging_functions.md

 **Example**

-In the following examples, the query successfully evaluates `try_expression`.
+In the following example, the query successfully evaluates `try_expression`.

 ```sql
 SELECT IFERROR('a', 'b') AS result